Matthew-Dufner/Curriculum-Notes/notes/javascript/javascript-dom.md

 ## Create Elements

-The `createElement()` method is used to create a new element and attach it to the DOM tree.
+The `createElement()` method is used to create a new element which can be attached to the DOM tree.

 **Example:**
 ```javascript